Japan Business Federation

+Views

 View on consumption tax

 Keidanren supported the Noda government's efforts to raise Japan's consumption tax from 5% to 10%.
 It had previously called for the consumption tax to be raised even higher, to 15%.

 Views on nuclear power

 After the March 11 nuclear disaster and subsequent shutdown of all the nuclear plants in Japan, Keidanren called for their restart.
 This view was not shared by all business leaders, with Rakuten president Hiroshi Mikitani leaving the federation partly over this issue.
 Masayoshi Son of Softbank publicly objected to the focus on restarting the nuclear plants, but didn't leave the federation over it.